BUMETCS673/cs673a2f25team2/team.md

 * First year Master’s student in CS at BU
 * My name is Pongpol Pimpa, but I preferred to be called with my nickname "Mark".

+## Zhiyao Song

+* CS graduate student at BU.
+* Design and Implementation Leader.
+Interested in Basketball, video game and photography